A Session Type System for Asynchronous Unreliable Broadcast Communication: Introduction

 Asynchronous session semantics and their corresponding session typing systems are studied, both for binary~\cite{DBLP:conf/ecoop/HuKPYH10,DBLP:journals/mscs/KouzapasYHH16} and multiparty~\cite{DBLP:conf/popl/HondaYC08,DBLP:journals/mscs/CoppoDYP16} session types.
 However, our calculus is the first calculus that supports asynchronous broadcast semantics, in contrast to point-to-point communication proposed by state-of-the-art session type calculi.

 Session types for reliable gather semantics were proposed in~\cite{DBLP:journals/corr/abs-1203-0780} but a corresponding session calculus, was never proposed.
-In the context of process calculi, calculus with scatter and gather operations.

-Structure multiparty session interaction for a parametrised (arbitrary) number of participants is studied in~\cite{DBLP:journals/corr/abs-1208-6483,DBLP:journals/soca/NgY15}, where the authors propose a framework for describing the behaviour of an arbitrary number of participants that implement different interacting roles.
+Structured multiparty session interaction for a parametrised (arbitrary) number of participants is studied in~\cite{DBLP:journals/corr/abs-1208-6483,DBLP:journals/soca/NgY15}, where the authors propose a framework for describing the behaviour of an arbitrary number of participants that implement different interacting roles.
 A parametrised multiparty session type protocol can be instantiated to a specific number of participants.
 Our framework can handle an arbitrary number of agents within a session as a result of the shared unreliable communication medium.
-Agents might arbitrarily lose messages and become non-synchronise and arbitrarily recover and re-synchronise.
+Agents might arbitrarily lose messages and become non-synchronised and arbitrarily recover and re-synchronise.

 Session type systems in an unreliable context are studied in~\cite{10.1007/978-3-319-60225-7_1,CarboneHY08,CGY2014}.
 Adameit et al.~\cite{10.1007/978-3-319-60225-7_1} extend multiparty session types with optional blocks that cover a limited class of link failures.
 Specifically, the authors extend the typing syntax with constructs that allow the description of a default value each role needs to receive whenever there is a possibility of link of failure.
 In contrast, our framework does not require to describe failures at the type level, rather than it enforces a number of conditions for a session safe recovery whenever a failure occurs.
 Furthermore, it assumes that every interaction is subject to failure and proposes several recovery mechanisms, inspired by the practice of wireless sensor-networks.
 Our calculus, also, supports broadcast semantics in contrast to point-to-point communication supported by~\cite{10.1007/978-3-319-60225-7_1}.